 What is the difference between an AI agent and a chatbot?

-How much do AI agents cost?
+How much do AI agents cost in 2026?

 Are AI agents safe to use?